 Fresh from a shower, I head to cocktails.
-It’s a nightly 5:30 pm tradition usually held in the forward lounge, but tonight we’re meeting on the top deck.
+It’s a nightly 5:30 pm tradition held in the forward lounge but tonight we’re ushered to the top deck.
 As twilight nears we nibble on Mediterranean-style hors d’ oeuvres with fresh red-pepper hummus, chili-dusted baked pita slices, and chicken satay.

 At first, the twilight is unremarkable.
-But Mother Nature, it seems, is determined to astonish us by turning the world to fire with an epic mix of clouds, red rocks, and dazzling reflections.
+But Mother Nature determined to astonish us, turns the world to fire with an epic mix of clouds, red rocks, and dazzling reflections.

 One by one, we grab our phones and cameras.
 It’s funny, one minute, we’re chatty Cathies, but now we stare in relative silence, thoroughly mesmerized by the spectacular scene.